San Francisco recalls 3 members of city’s school board | Times Leader

 Collins said the tweets were taken out of context and posted before she held her school board position.
 She refused to take them down or apologize for the wording and ignored calls to resign from parents, Breed and other public officials.

 Collins turned around and sued the district and her colleagues for $87 million, fueling yet another pandemic sideshow.
-The suit was later dismissed.
+The lawsuit was later dismissed.

 Many Asian parents were already angered by the board’s efforts to end merit-based admissions at the elite Lowell High School, where Asian students are the majority.

 As a result, many Asian American residents were motivated to vote for the first time in a municipal election.
-The grassroots Chinese/API Voter Outreach Task Force, which formed in mid-December, said it registered 560 new Asian American voters.
+The grassroots Chinese/API Voter Outreach Task Force group, which formed in mid-December, said it registered 560 new Asian American voters.

 Ann Hsu, a mother of two who helped found the task force, said many Chinese voters saw the effort to change the Lowell admissions system as a direct attack.